frank038/Calendario/README.md

 - save the calendar
 - exit the program.

+Moreover, each event can be modified or deleted by clicking on the event in the right with the right button of the mouse.

 Calendario tends to be a quite complite program in its semplicity.

 Date limitation: if an event is longer than one day, it will appear only in the day it starts.